Developing Bots

 bot = SilverbackBot()

-However, by default an bot has no configured event handlers, so it won’t be very useful.
+By default a bot has no configured event handlers, so it won’t be very useful.
 This is where adding event handlers is useful via the bot.on_ method.
-This method lets us specify which event will trigger the execution of our handler as well as which handler to execute.
+This method lets us specify blockchain events that we want to handle with custom Python logic.

 New Block Events